Fourth Generation fermions as candidates for Dark Matter

-Hence there are {\it no neutral G4 baryons} analogous to G1 neutrons.
-The quantum numbers $D,E,B$ describing strong interaction gluons are the same for all four generations, suggesting that the gluon bonding of G4 quarks is similar to that for the G1-G3 quarks.
-However, in contrast to neutrons and protons, the G4 baryons ${ b(2)}$ and ${ b(-1)}$ are both subject to internal electrostatic bonding.
+The algebraic description of strong interaction is the same for all four generations, suggesting that a strong interaction (gluon) bonding between G(4) quarks is similar, but possibly much stronger, than that between G(1) quarks.
+Greater masses might produce significant gravitational bonding.
+Also, Compared to neutrons and protons, the G(4) baryons ${ b(2)}$ and ${ b(-1)}$ defined above are subject to stronger electrostatic bonding.
 Taking the mean inter-quark distance to be $r_0$, this can be estimated as $e^2[2(5/3)(4/3)-(4/3)^2]/r_0 =(8/3)e^2/r_0 $ for $b(2)$ and $e^2[2(5/3)(4/3)-(5/3)^2]/r_0 =(5/3)e^2/r_0 $ for $b(-1)$.
-This predicts $b(-1)$ and $b(2)$ to be more strongly bound than protons, adding to their stability, and making $b(2)$ more stable than $b(-1)$.

-The charge difference between the components of G1-G3 fermion, quark and baryon doublets is a single electronic charge, whereas the corresponding charge difference between the components of G4 lepton, quark and baryon doublets is three electronic charges.
-It follows that the G4 weak interaction bosons ($W^\pm$) carry three electronic charges.
+This suggests that $b(2)$ is more stable than $b(-1)$, which is consistent with the $q(-4/3)$ decay process identified in \S3.